 Revitalizing Waterbury's Standing Committees

-Design Committee plays a key role in shaping the physical image of Main Street as a place attractive to shoppers, investors, business owners and visitors.
-Projects include summer and fall flower plantings, holiday decor, public art and banners.
+Design Committee plays a key role in shaping the physical image of our town as a place that’s attractive to shoppers, investors, business owners, and visitors.
+Projects include summer and fall flower plantings, holiday decor, public art, and banners.
 The Committee is also involved in the Stowe Street Alley Project.
 Meetings are monthly at 5 pm on the second Wednesday of the month.
+Members do not have to be a master gardener or a professional artist/designer.
+We are looking for committee members that are creative and passionate about the appearance of Waterbury for all who live and visit our community.
 Click here to receive more info.

-Marketing & Tourism Committee works to promote Waterbury as a center of commerce, culture, and community life for residents and visitors alike.
-Projects include the Waterbury Adventure Challenge and the Wrap It Up & Win Holiday shopping campaign.
+Marketing & Tourism Committee works to promote Waterbury as a center of commerce, culture, and community life for residents and visitors.
+Work includes supporting businesses, events, and organizations in town through activities like advertising opportunities, promoting Waterbury as a regional hub for local needs, and assisting with promotions like the Wrap It Up & Win holiday shopping campaign.
 Meetings are monthly at 9 am on the first Friday of the month.
+You don’t have to have marketing expertise for this committee – just a passion for Waterbury.
+However, designers, marketers, and writers will be an awesome addition to this group.
 Click here to receive more info.

 Train Station Committee is responsible for the overall upkeep and maintenance of the historic train station and manages the Community Room.
 The Committee meets as needed throughout the warmer months.